Confessions of a Former Car Salesman

 Would people be willing to pay me instead of going to these free sites?

-I told a few close confidants about my idea but considered me crazy to quit my job.
+I told a few close confidants about my idea but they considered me crazy to quit my job.

 They knew I had built a nice customer base and earning and providing greatly for my growing family.